NFL LB Von Miller's pregnant girlfriend accuses him of assault in Dallas

 The Bills are on a bye week and it's unclear what Miller's status will be with the team.
 NFL players accused of domestic violence are normally added to the commissioner’s exempt list and are not eligible to play while the accusation is investigated.

 “This morning, we were made aware of an incident involving Von Miller.
-We are in the process of gathering more information and will have no further comment at this point," the Bills said in a statement.
+We are in the process of gathering more information and will have no further comment at this point," the Bills said in a statement Thursday.

-NBC Sports reports Miller was previously investigated for domestic violence in 2021 but was not charged.
+NBC Sports reported Miller was previously investigated for domestic violence in 2021 but was not charged.

 Dallas Police said the investigation into the allegation is ongoing.